4th - 10th Grade

 IV.
 Social Studies

-We offer a rotation of social sciences courses that meet Georgia's Required High School Curriculum for a college-ready transcript, including Local Studies, US History, World History, World Cultures, and Geography.
+We offer a rotation of social sciences courses that meet Georgia's Required High School Curriculum for a college-ready transcript, including Local Studies, Gov/Civ, Economics, and Geography.

 V/VI.
 Additional Courses / Electives